Treatment options

-Treatment programs may include:
+Treatment plans may include:

 Adults caring for children with ADHD are shown how to deal with ADHD behaviours.
 This includes tips on establishing daily routines for the child, as well as how to use both reward systems and proactive disciplinary methods.

-People with ADHD can learn ways to help them relate to other people and improve their interaction with others.
-In a typical social skills training group, the therapist targets specific social behaviours, provides verbal instructions and demonstrations of the target behaviour, and coaches the participants to role-play the target behaviours with one another.
+People with ADHD can learn ways to help them relate to other people and improve their interactions with others.
+In a typical social skills training group, the therapist targets specific social behaviours, provides verbal instructions and demonstrations of the target behaviour, and coaches participants to role-play the target behaviours with one another.

 Programs and information for patients and their families can help them learn about, and better understand, ADHD.
 Tutoring and special education programs are available, such as the community program SNAP®.
-Check out the list of Additional Resources for a list of websites that can offer more information on ADHD.
-Remember!
-ADHD is an ongoing condition, and a long-term plan to deal with ADHD is usually needed.
+Check out additional resources for a list of websites that can offer more information on ADHD.

 Medications can come in different forms and can work for different amounts of time.
 Some ADHD medications are short-acting and work for shorter time periods during the day, while others are long-acting, meaning they can last during the day and into the evening.